 It is important to schedule this monthly if not weekly in order to maintain accountability and establish a pattern of importance in regard to date night.

 9. Add romance

+Wondering how to make a marriage successful?
+Go old school with your romance.
 Romantic acts can be many – try giving her a flower someday or place a love note in his briefcase or backpack.
 Surprise him with his favorite meal, or watch the sunset together.
-There is no shortage of ideas; and you’ll be amazed at how far a little romance goes toward strengthening

 12. Look for the soft emotion

 Behind every “hard” emotion is a soft one; this is a concept taught by psychologists.

 When we feel anger, it’s usually masking another emotion behind it, such as sadness, disappointment, or jealousy.
 We often just use anger as a disguise to protect our vulnerabilities.